CleverCloud/documentation/content/doc/addons/keycloak.md

 To do that, we need feedback.
 We also want to be sure we have worked in a good direction.
 Hence, we have to fire-test the product.

 During that time:
-- Pricing may evolve
-- add-on management fees are free
 - Feature consistency is battle-tested
 - UX and interface may evolve
 - Bug and potential issues are deeply sought
+- Features and pricing may evolve
+- Free of charge service management fees

 Suggestions are welcome!